 So, plan well.
 Not only that, plan your day’s activities effectively.
 Learn good time management techniques.
 Stay organized.
 Organize your work in a way that it reduces clutter, makes finding everything you need easy and maximizes efficiency.
 In our IT language, find a framework that fits.

 This is where we are to get slightly technical.
-Process is nothing but, finding a strategy that works, establishing guidelines for it, documenting it to include every little detail, following it, reviewing the results and making sure it works.
-Processes are created to ensure uniformity, consistency and repeatability of a certain activity in a way that the outcome is always the same.
+The process is nothing but, finding a strategy that works, establishing guidelines for it, documenting it to include every little detail, following it, reviewing the results and making sure it works.
+Processes are created to ensure uniformity, consistency, and repeatability of a certain activity in a way that the outcome is always the same.

-Since all IT projects rely on team work having a consistent process is key for a successful outcome.
+Since all IT projects rely on teamwork having a consistent process is key for a successful outcome.
 Invest some time to create a process.
 Put it to use.
 Evaluate to see the results.
 Observe over time and collect statistics.
 Modify it, if needed to suit your needs better.
-In other words, create process and work towards their maturity for 100% guaranteed results.
+In other words, create the process and work towards their maturity for 100% guaranteed results.